 when I left Nigeria to go to university in the United States.
 I was 19.
 My American roommate was shocked by me.
 She asked where I had learned to speak English so well, and was confused when I said that Nigeria happened to have English as its official language.
 She asked if she could listen to what she called my “tribal music,” and was consequently very disappointed when I produced my tape of Mariah Carey.
 She assumed that I did not know how to use a stove.

 What struck me was this: She had felt sorry for me even before she saw me.
 Her default position toward me, as an African, was a kind of patronizing, well-meaning pity.
 My roommate had a single story of Africa: a single story of catastrophe.
 In this single story, there was no possibility of Africans being similar to her in any way, no possibility of feelings more complex than pity, no possibility of a connection as human equals.

 - Why is it dangerous to hear only a single story about a group of people?

 - How can you recognize if you have been exposed to a single story?

-- What can you do to make sure your ideas individuals, communities, and nations are not dictated by a single story?
+- What can you do to make sure your ideas individuals, communities, and nations are not understood by a single story?

 - Adichie defines power as “the ability not just to tell the story of another person but to make it the definitive story of that person.”
 Who has the power to tell someone else’s story?
 If you are telling someone else’s story, what should you keep in mind?